mpsonntag/prespost/201900_GSoC/Proposals.md

 - provide example workflow

-# Enhance the scientific data files validation service in GIN
+# Enhancing the scientific data format validation service in GIN

 The G-Node Data Infrastructure (GIN) services[1] provide a platform for management and sharing of data in neuroscience.
 Inspired by